 251 S. Main St. Los Angeles, CA 90012 | map |

-Opened: The first theatre on the site opened in 1925 as the Arrow Theatre with George Carpenter as the initial owner.
-This detail from a 1939 Dick Whittington Studio photo in the USC Digital Library collection shows the strangely-sized marquee added to the original facade.
+Opened: The first venue on the site opened in 1925 as the Arrow Theatre with George Carpenter as the initial owner.
 The location is the west side of the street mid-block between 2nd and 3rd.
-Down at the end of the block that's the Higgins Building, still there at 2nd and Main.
+Photo: Bill Counter - 2024

 Original architect: John E. Kunst.
 Noirish Los Angeles contributor Tovangar 2's Noirish post #30848 includes a copy of the October 14, 1924 building permit, signed by the architect.